jochenkohler/TKT4196_material/GetStartedPython.md

 Jochen Köhler (jochen.kohler@ntnu.no)

-### Install Python 3.7
+### Install Python ?

-First, make sure that you have python version 3.7 or higher installed.
+First, make sure that you have python installed at all.
 You can verify your version by opening the terminal on your computer:

 + MacOS: open spotlight with the shortcut Cmd + spacebar, and type-in: *terminal*.
 Then, hit enter to open the terminal.
 + Windows: One of the following two options: